ShanaFoster/osticket-prereqs/README.md

 <br />
 </p>

--PHPManagerForIIS_V1.5.0
--Rewrite_amd64_en-US
--VC_redist.x86
--MySQL-5.5.62-win32

-The osTicketinThe osTicketing system is a web-based help desk that needs several applications to work correctly.
+The osTicketing system is a web-based help desk that needs several applications to work correctly.
 These include the list of application below with show the images above.

 -PHPManagerForIIS_V1.5.0
 -Rewrite_amd64_en-US